threefoldtecharchive/jumpscaleX_threebot/docs/packages.md

 ## Package manager
-is an actor on threebot, any user with admin rights can call this actor to remotely instruct HIS 3bot to install/remove/start/stop a package package can be identified by means of git_url if the package is already on the server (normally not the case) can use the path
+is an actor on threebot, any user with admin rights can call this actor to remotely instruct his 3bot to install/remove/start/stop a package package can be identified by means of git_url if the package is already on the server (normally not the case) can use the path